mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch4-vpc.md

 * VPC Peering
   * Allows traffic to flow between VPCs
   * Only allows instance to instance communication
-    * Cannot share thins like NAT devices
+    * Cannot share things like NAT devices
 * Hybrid cloud networking
   * Tools for making the cloud be an extension of your data center
   * AWS Site-to-Site VPN
-    * Configure a Virtual Private Gateway inside of AWS
+    * Configure a Virtual Private Gateway inside AWS
     * Configure your on-premise router
     * One VPN per VPC
   * AWS Transit Gateway
-    * Highly available service that allows connecting multiple VPCs on on premise networks
+    * Highly available service that allows connecting multiple VPCs on premise networks
     * Done dia Direct Connect links or VPNs
     * Route tables are used to control how traffic flows between networks
     * Black hole routes can be used to drop any traffic that matches the rule